 CHIEF OPERATING OFFICER

 With over 25 years’ experience in the public sector, John Ellis serves as the Georgia Department of Community Affairs’ (DCA) Chief Operating Officer.
-In this role, Mr. Ellis is responsible for the running the business of the agency, including accounting, budget, human resources, legal services, marketing and communications, information technology, and facilities management.
-Mr. Ellis and his team are responsible for providing support services to the agency’s 400 plus employees.
+In this role, Mr. Ellis is responsible for running the business of the agency, including accounting, budget, human resources, legal services, marketing and communications, information technology, and facilities management.
+Mr. Ellis and his team are responsible for providing support services to the agency’s 400-plus employees.

 CHIef financial officer

 Stephanie Green serves as the Chief Financial Officer of the Georgia Department of Community Affairs.
 She directs the financial and budgetary operations of DCA, the Georgia Housing and Finance Authority (GHFA), and the One Georgia Authority.
 In addition, Ms. Green is responsible for the operations of State Home Mortgage which services the mortgages of the agency’s Georgia Dream program.
 She has over 25 years of experience in public sector finance.

 Deputy commissioner, Housing

 As Deputy Commissioner for Housing at the Georgia Department of Community Affairs, Tonya Curry manages all Housing programs for the department.
 With over 25 years of combined experience in state government, bond finance, housing and legal affairs, Ms. Curry directs the agency's programs and services in the areas of homeownership, rental housing development, rental housing assistance, and foreclosure prevention.
 She is also responsible for housing programs serving populations with special needs and those experiencing homelessness.